DeathStar3/varicity-experiment/README.md

 ```

 This script will first execute a Python script to download the sources of the projects, then execute the symfinder Java application to analyze them.
-During the execution, the classes and methods detected are output.
+During the execution, the classes and methods detected are output on the console.

-### Visualize the generated graphs
+### Visualizing the generated graphs

-Open the `d3/index.html` file in your browser.
+Open the `./d3/index.html` file in your (Firefox) browser.
 It contains a list of the analyzed projects, and redirects you to the pages containing the graphs for each project.

+Currently only Firefox (and not Chrome) is correctly displaying the D3 output locally.
+If you have a blank screen in your Browser, you need to install a web server locally, as other browsers are prohibiting AJAX requests to file:/// urls (https://stackoverflow.com/questions/18972460/d3-bar-graph-example-not-working-locally).